cahrair/database/README.md

 # hrai
-AI mased software for HR
+A Politecnico di Milano AI-based software project for HR